Freeloot/freeloot/README.md

 # Hello World, I'm Infamy!
 ### A learning developer

-- I’m looking to collaborate on **games, web apps, malware or discord bots**
+- I’m looking to collaborate on **scripts, web apps, malware or discord bots**

 - I'm currently **working on my website**